nathan-nakatsuka/scRNA_Reproducibility/README.md

 **Combine the results of the datasets with SumRank.**
 <br/>
-1) Run SumRank on your real data.<br/>
+1) Run SumRank on your real data using the SumRank function.<br/>
 2) Calibrate p-values empirically.<br/>
-2a) Perform permutations of case-control status and do differential expression on each of your datasets.
+2a) Perform permutations of case-control status using the PermuteCaseControl function and do differential expression on each of your datasets.
 Then run SumRank on the results of these differential expression analyses as in Step 1.<br/>
 -Note: The number of permutations to perform will depend on the user's desire of p-value accuracy (this will only determine the cutoff for which genes are considered significant from the results of Step 1).
 Usually 500-1,000 permutations are enough to get stable p-values.<br/>
-2b) Concatenate the p-values from Step 2a and compare them to the p-values from Step 1 to obtain calibrated p-values.
+2b) Concatenate the p-values from Step 2a and compare them to the p-values from Step 1 using the CalibratePValueswithPermutations function to obtain calibrated p-values.
+3) Plot Manhattan plot with the MakeManhattanPlot function.

 <br/>
+See Vignette.md for example of how to run the code.
 <br/>
 <br/>